-Arranging a wedding, partnership ceremony or renewal of vows is relatively straight forward.
-However, I do realise that this is only part of your big day, and you will have lots of other exciting things to plan, which at times may be a bit stressful.
-Part of my role is to take as much stress as possible out of the actual ceremony, so that you can relax and enjoy it.
+You will have lots of exciting things to plan for your big day, which at times may be a bit stressful.
+My role is to take as much of that stress out of organising the actual ceremony as is possible, so that you can relax and enjoy it.

 You get in touch by email or phone